Nick Maton Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 8.4 K/9, which ranks 23rd in MLB.
+- The 8.4 strikeouts per nine innings compiled by the Rangers pitching staff ranks 23rd in the league.

-- The Rangers have the fifth-ranked team ERA across all MLB pitching staffs (3.72).
+- The Rangers have a 3.69 team ERA that ranks third across all league pitching staffs.

-- Rangers pitchers combine to allow the second-fewest home runs in baseball (50 total, one per game).
+- Rangers pitchers combine to allow the fourth-fewest home runs in baseball (52 total, one per game).

+- The Rangers will send Dunning (4-0) out to make his fifth start of the season.
+He is 4-0 with a 1.67 ERA and 26 strikeouts through 43 2/3 innings pitched.

-- The right-hander's last appearance came on Tuesday against the Pittsburgh Pirates, when he threw nine innings, surrendering one earned run while allowing six hits.
+- His most recent appearance came on Monday, May 22 against the Pittsburgh Pirates, when the righty went 5 2/3 innings, surrendering one earned run while giving up six hits.

+- The 28-year-old has amassed a 1.67 ERA and 5.4 strikeouts per nine innings in 12 games this season, while giving up a batting average of .206 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.